zuozhenggh/learning-library/data-management-library/database/oci-vm-database/orcl-dbcs-19c/prepare/prepare.md

 ## Task 3: Create a Pluggable Database

-1. Connect to the Compute node using SSH, if not connected already.
-Change `id_rsa` with the private key file you saved on your computer.
+1. From your laptop, connect to the Compute node using SSH, if not connected already.

     ````
     <copy>
-    ssh -C -i id_rsa opc@<Compute Public IP Address>
+    ssh -C -i Downloads/ssh-key-XXXX-XX-XX.key opc@<Compute Public IP Address>
     </copy>
     ````

 2. Use the substitute user command to start a session as **oracle** user.
+Or use the Terminal inside the remote desktop connection.

     ````
     <copy>